scrapy/scrapy/docs/topics/settings.rst

 A dict containing the scrapy contracts enabled by default in Scrapy.
 You should never modify this setting in your project, modify :setting:`SPIDER_CONTRACTS` instead.
-For more info see :ref:`topics-testing`.
+For more info see :ref:`topics-contracts`.

 SPIDER_MIDDLEWARES
 ------------------